jmayclin/tdaapi/design.md

 Then sell order
 Then stop limit

+// the token thing is going to make me scream, so lets call that good for now
+// better logging
+// try making something that requires a json request
+// properly parse in the price information
+// fix the access token writing to file thing

 Then scrape orders

 The Rate Limiting could probably best be implemented as a struct that can be cloned (arc mutex)